 As one year ends and another starts – it is a universal time for reflecting on the past, the present and the future.
-Many of us are making New Year’s resolutions, setting intentions, reflecting on that which brings us value, meaning and purpose in life, fostering new qualities and pondering how to be with – and bring into being – new ideas, opportunities, hopes, dreams, passions and visions for the year ahead.
-It is also a time to consider making healthy changes and focusing on redirecting our energy away from cycles of that which no longer serves us.
+Many are making New Year’s resolutions (and wondering how to stick to them!), setting intentions, reflecting on that which brings value, meaning and purpose in life, fostering new qualities and pondering how to be with – and bring into being – new ideas, opportunities, hopes, dreams, passions and visions for the year ahead.
+It is also a time to consider redirecting our energy away from cycles of that which no longer serves us.

 In ‘The Body Project’, Joan Brumberg writes that New Year’s resolutions have changed over time.
-Historically, when young women made resolutions, they focused more on good work, such as a resolve to improve internal character and to become less self-centred and more helpful.
-Body image, diet, and desired material possessions were rarely mentioned.
-Increasingly, many New Year’s resolutions have tended to focus more towards the external; often being superficial and appearance orientated.
-The typical young woman’s resolution is now focused on good looks: improving body, hairstyle, makeup, and clothing.
-This is not only typical of young women but for many people.
+Historically, when women made resolutions, they focused more on one’s character; on becoming a good person.
+Body image, diet, fame, likes and material possessions weren’t on the agenda at all.
+Increasingly, New Year’s resolutions tend to focus more on the external; often being superficial and appearance orientated.

-Typically, intentions made about our appearance and desires are ego centred and come from what we call in psychology – the false self.
+Typically, intentions made about our appearance, likes and material possessions are ego centred and come from what we call in psychology – the false self.
 Making unconscious choices and setting intentions from this part of ourselves is bound to result in failure and disappointment.

 I look fat and fat is bad.
 I will stick to my diet, I will exercise every day and I will lose 10 kgs in 5 weeks.
 Then I will be happy!

 Someone caught in a cycle of thinking that ‘things’ will make them happy might have the following New Year’s resolution:

 I am going to read ‘The Secret’ and follow the ‘Law of Attraction’ so that I can get out of debt, get rich and buy whatever I want.
 Then I will be happy.